nicohlr/ipychart/docs/docs/user_guide/usage.md

     'animation': dict,
 }
 ```
-Below are the use of each of these dictionaries.
+Below is the use case of each of these dictionaries.
 Of course, these five dictionaries have numerous sub arguments.
-This is why two whole sections of this documentation are dedicated them.
+This is why two whole sections of this documentation have been dedicated to them.

 - **legend:** you can configure the legend of your chart with this dictionary.
-In ipychart, legend is dynamic and allow you to display or hide some of your inputed datasets !
+In ipychart, legend is dynamic and allows you to display or hide some of your inputted datasets!
 To find out how you can customize the legend of your chart, please check the [legend documentation section](/user_guide/configuration#legend).
 - **title:** you can configure the title of your chart with this dictionary.
 To find out how, please check the [title documentation section](/user_guide/configuration#title).
 - **tooltips:** you can configure the tooltips of your chart with this dictionary.
-In ipychart, hovering a chart display some information, these popus are called "tooltips".
+In ipychart, hovering a chart displays some information, these popups are called "tooltips".
 You can configure these tooltips in many ways.
 To find out how, please check the [tooltips documentation section](/user_guide/configuration#tooltips).
-You can even inject some Javascript code do display your own text around your data on hover a chart.
+You can even inject some Javascript code to display your own text around your data on while hovering a chart.
 The procedure for doing this is described in the [callback functions section of the documentation](/user_guide/advanced#callback-functions).
 - **scales:** you can configure the scales of your chart with this dictionary.
 To find out how, please check the [scales page](/user_guide/scales).
 - **layout:** you can configure the layout of your chart with this dictionary.
 To find out how, please check the [layout documentation section](/user_guide/configuration#layout).
 - **hover:** you can configure the hovering options of your chart with this dictionary.
 To find out how, please check the [hover documentation section](/user_guide/configuration#hover).